ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 // Trickle ICE, then add them to the Connection:
 Connection.AddRemote(NewRemoteCandidates)

-// On a PathChange<> events, resolve the local Endpoint Identifiers to
+// On a PathChange<> events, resolve the Local Endpoint Identifiers to
-// see if a new local Endpoint has become available and, if
+// see if a new Local Endpoint has become available and, if
 // so, send to the peer as a new candidate and add to the
 // Connection:
 Connection -> PathChange<>